Archivist • Photographer • Educator

 The Dunshees: Itinerant Photographers from Bristol, Vermont

-Article in the New England Journal of Photographic History about the Dunshee brothers.
+Article published in 2016 in the New England Journal of Photographic History about the Dunshee brothers.
 See article.
 See also the visual supplement.

 Charlotte Prosch